rgehrsitz/rpgo/docs/IRMAA_QUICKSTART.md

 Surcharge: $69.90/month            ← Surcharge calculated!
 ```

-## Why You're Not Seeing IRMAA Alerts in Your Scenarios
+## Why You Might See “No IRMAA Concerns”

-Your retirement scenarios likely have **MAGI below the IRMAA thresholds**:
+That usually means your plan's MAGI is below the first threshold (this is good).
+To confirm the system works, use the provided high‑income test file or temporarily raise taxable withdrawals.

 ### 2025 IRMAA Thresholds (Married Filing Jointly)